ringlej/ptxdist/doc/user_manual.rst

 ::

     Linux kernel  --->
-        (\ptxdistPlatformKernelRev{}) kernel version
+        (|ptxdistPlatformKernelRev|) kernel version

-and replace the 3.0 value by the 3.7 value.
+and replace the 3.19 value by the 4.0 value.

 Since PTXdist checks the MD5 sums of the archives it uses, we also must change the MD5 sum in the menu entry according to the selected kernel